evolvingstuff/vdw2/content/posts/berberine-an-antioxidant-that-activates-the-vitamin-d-receptor-many-studies.md

 │   ├── TextNode
 │   │   full_match: `,  intense exercise, `
 │   │   inner_content: `,  intense exercise, `
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((14th activator of the Vitamin D Receptor – Butyrate (from gut bacteria, or supplement)|Butyrate))`
 │   │   inner_content: `14th activator of the Vitamin D Receptor – Butyrate (from gut bacteria, or supplement)|Butyrate`
-│   │   page: `14th activator of the Vitamin D Receptor – Butyrate (from gut bacteria, or supplement)|Butyrate` │   │   children:
+│   │   page: `14th activator of the Vitamin D Receptor – Butyrate (from gut bacteria, or supplement)` │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `14th activator of the Vitamin D Receptor – Butyrate (from gut bacteria, or supplement)|Butyrate`